iuctil/dsla/content/docs/KnowledgeObjects/AWS_DevOps.md

 ### AWS Codepipeline:
 Codepipeline is a continuous delivery service that automatically builds, tests, and deploys applications on AWS cloud.
-It automates release process from end to end through build, test, and deployment.
-Developers can implement manual approval in any stage of the pipeline to control where the application is built and deployed.
-DevOps engineers have full visibilities of the DevOps pipelines in real time to see alerts, failed actions and details about the revisions of the code.
+It automates the release process from end to end through build, test, and deployment.
+Developers can implement manual approval at any stage of the pipeline to control where the application is built and deployed.
+DevOps engineers have full visibilities of the DevOps pipelines in real-time to see alerts, failed actions, and details about the revisions of the code.

 Tutorial video: [https://www.youtube.com/watch?v=OnI_nXa5yH4](url)

 Best practices and use cases: [https://docs.aws.amazon.com/codepipeline/latest/userguide/best-practices.html](url)

-## Credit/Reference:
+## Reference:

 Presentation that explains DevOps and AWS CodeStar Example:
 [https://www.youtube.com/watch?v=pIaB7wSSReU&t=1s](url)